JackYoung27/data-cleaner/README.md

 The cleaning logic is applicable to a broad range of structured financial data.

+This project is modularized into:
+- `loader.py` – for file reading
+- `cleaner.py` – for cleaning logic
+- `utils.py` – for shared helpers and constants
+- `feature_engineer.py` – for generating financial modeling features
+- `main.py` – for running the full end-to-end pipeline

 ## Key Features

+### Cleaning
 - Standardizes date formats to MM/DD/YYYY
 - Normalizes tickers, CUSIPs, ISINs, and issuer names
 - Converts percentages (%, basis points, etc.) to decimal values